-Senior Associate General Counsel, Franklin Templeton Investments; Assistant Secretary, Franklin Resources, Inc.; Vice President and Secretary, Templeton Investment Counsel, LLC; Vice President, Fiduciary Trust International of the South; and officer of 47 of the investment companies in Franklin Templeton Investments.
+Senior Associate General Counsel, Franklin Templeton Investments; Assistant Secretary, Franklin Resources, Inc.; Vice President and Secretary, Templeton Investment Counsel, LLC; Vice President, Fiduciary Trust International of the South; and officer of 46 of the investment companies in Franklin Templeton Investments.

-- Note 1: Rupert H. Johnson, Jr. is the uncle of Gregory E. Johnson. - Note 2: Officer information is current as of the date of this SAI.
-It is possible that after this date, information about officers may change. - Note 3: Effective June 13, 2013, Charles B. Johnson ceased to be a trustee of the Trust. - 1.
-We base the number of portfolios on each separate series of the U.S. registered investment companies within the Franklin Templeton Investments fund complex.
+Note 1: Rupert H. Johnson, Jr. is the uncle of Gregory E. Johnson.

+Note 2: Officer information is current as of the date of this SAI.
+It is possible that after this date, information about officers may change.

+Note 3: Effective June 13, 2013, Charles B. Johnson ceased to be a trustee of the Trust.

+- 1. We base the number of portfolios on each separate series of the U.S. registered investment companies within the Franklin Templeton Investments fund complex.
 These portfolios have a common investment manager or affiliated investment managers. - 2.
-Gregory E. Johnson is considered to be an interested person of the Fund under the federal securities laws due to his position as an officer and director of Resources. - 3.
+Gregory E. Johnson is considered to be an interested person of the Fund under the federal securities laws due to his position as an officer and director of Franklin Resources, Inc., which is the parent company of the Fund's investment manager and distributor. - 3.
 Rupert H. Johnson, Jr. is considered to be an interested person of the Fund under the federal securities laws due to his position as officer and director and major shareholder of Franklin Resources, Inc., which is the parent company of the Fund's investment manager and distributor.